 There are currently no application restrictions in place for UKRI or the Wellcome Trust.
 Other funders may still be delaying funding rounds, so researchers should consult funders’ web pages for the latest information.

-Research Services continue to support the costing and application process but may need to prioritise support for research funding applications to manage the continuing impact of remote working, caring responsibilities and vacant posts.
+Research Services continue to support the costing and application process but may need to prioritise support for research funding applications to manage the continuing impact of remote working, caring responsibilities and sickness absence.
 Highest priority will be given to funding applications relating to COVID-19 rapid response calls and those with impending submission deadlines.
 Researchers are asked to ensure that they provide extra time when requesting costings and submission support for applications and comply with local guidelines on advanced notice requirements.

 How will my funding application be approved if staff are working remotely?

 All funding applications still require formal approval in line with University policy.
 The approval of research grant and contract applications is online through the Pure Awards Management Module.
 Research Services support funding application approvals within Pure with Principal Investigators (PIs) and Approvers.

 University systems will continue to be online.
 Expenditure will continue to be charged to awards in line with transactions posted to project codes.
 PI Financial Statements will also continue to be issued.

 Researchers should note that transaction postings and statements may take longer to process than usual.

 Research Finance will prioritise the invoicing process to ensure income continues to be collected for projects where the funder does not pay on a profile.

 What are the rules around no-cost extensions and COVID Allocation (CoA) disruption funding and how do they affect my Fellowship?

 The CoA is from UKRI and only applies to UKRI-funded Fellowships.
 If you are a UKRI-funded Fellow please talk to your line manager and read the details of how this funding will be allocated.